TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Preliminaries

 \end{definition}

-Note that our approach to batch-PIR, which is similar to most related work, e.g.~\cite{angel2018, mughees2022vectorized}, simply splits the database into independent sub-databases and applies an existing PIR on each.
-Therefore, the privacy of our constructed batch-PIR reduces to that of the underlying PIR scheme in a straightforward manner.
-To speed up the server-side computation, we assume a single server that runs multi threads or multiple (all-colluding) servers that handle a batch request simultaneously.}
+Note that in our approach to batch-PIR, which is similar to most related works~\cite{ishai2004, angel2018, mughees2022vectorized}, one splits the database into independent sub-databases and applies an existing PIR on each.
+Hence, the privacy of our batch-PIR reduces to that of the underlying PIR in a straightforward manner.